 COLLABORATION: Dropbox | G Suite | Dropbox Paper

 2004 – Present

 Silverthreaded Information Design

 As principal of the web design & development firm Silverthreaded, I have been performing UI and information design, client- and server-side coding, copy-writing & project management for corporate, non-profit and small business clients desiring clean, modern, rapidly-developed sites.
 I approach this work via expertise in web standards – xhtml markup, CSS layout & DOM scripting – supplemented by a technical foundation in LAMP (Linux-Apache-MySQL-PHP).
 These base capabilities are supplemented by a systematic understanding of SEO, WordPress, screencast production and e-commerce.

-My main client currently is FastSpring E-Commerce.
-I have also designed and developed sites and solutions for Intuitive Surgical, AngioDynamics, the Conference of California Bar Associations (CCBA), CPC Search, Veterans for Peace, Sierra Conveyor Company, Computer Motion and RITA Medical.
+My main clients currently are the SBCC Center for Lifelong Learning and the Santa Barbara Humane Society.
+I have also designed and developed sites and solutions for FastSpring E-Commerce, Intuitive Surgical, AngioDynamics, the Conference of California Bar Associations (CCBA), CPC Search, Veterans for Peace, Sierra Conveyor Company, BeatDMV, Computer Motion and RITA Medical.
 For corporate clients, I provide special expertise in project management, running the entire cycle of web refresh development: planning; graphical UI design; sub-contractor supervision, database design; stakeholder interviews; 3rd party vendor management; resource allocation; copywriting; review cycles and QA.

 For FastSpring, a highly successful e-commerce start-up known for its rich, intuitive platform and outstanding customer service, I handle a variety of creative, technical and project management duties.
 My work for FastSpring includes multi-site web design & development, corporate blogging, screencasts, marketing communications, localization and creative direction.